SurrealDB University is LIVE! Master the future of data

 RETURN string::contains('Hello, world', 'world');

 On the flip side, full-text search is a powerhouse.
-It allows you to delve deep into any text string, regardless of its position or context within a document.
+It allows you to double down into any text string, regardless of its position or context within a document.
 In essence, full-text search offers a broader and more versatile searching capacity.

 It’s more flexible and scalable than plain pattern matching.